petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/viewing-the-analytics-dashboard.md

    ![Click on your user name, then click Language.](./viewing-the-analytics-dashboard/images/02.png)

 2. Select the language.
 Refresh the page.
 The dashboard and menu is now in the selected language.

+Well done!
+To browse all the available features, options, and configurations for Analytics Cloud, click the _Analytics Cloud_ breadcrumb above.